AgainstLightning/codewars-solutions/README.md

 # codewars-solutions
-My solutions to codewars.com code katas
+My solutions to codewars.com code katas.
+I claim no literacy or quality.

+Practice code is for practicing!